danbiocchi/ResistorColorBandCalculator_Remastered/README.md

  ### User Interface & User Experience
 - UX - > The selection method for color bands are color buttons with text.
        explanation: This makes selecting easier as most programs would use drop down menus requiring 2 clicks per band
        selection whereas this program only requires 1.
 Combined with the color background is a text with the color name.
 Providing the easiest method of identification for the user providing two memory triggers. (ex.
 Blue looks blue and blue is "blue").
+Additionally the darker colors where the text is not as readible the text has been changed to a lighter color, ensuring perfect readbility.
 - UX - > All color buttons on the left side of the pane stay on the left side and right stays on right. explanation : This makes it easier for the user to spot the colors faster decreasings search time therefore increasing use speed.
 If the buttons swapped chaotically on each panel switch